Chemistry

 Highlight of the year?

-Fourth year Chemistry is unlike the rest of the course - it’s called the ‘Part II Year’ and you get to work all year on a project in a research group.
+Fourth year of the Chemistry degree is unlike the rest of the course - it’s called the ‘Part II Year’ and you get to work all year on a project in a research group.
 I’ve absolutely loved this year (despite the whole pandemic thing) - research groups are such nice environments to work in and it’s so great to focus on something you’re really interested in!
 Seeing as you have almost no choice in the first three years (this isn’t necessarily a bad thing - it really sets you up well as a well-rounded chemist), it has been super refreshing and fun!
 Plus, no exams is a big perk!

 How do you cope with the workload?

-It’s been a bit different this year because it’s more of a 9-5 lifestyle, but in the first three years I found the most helpful thing was to try to do the work almost as soon as it’s set.
+It’s been a bit different this year because it’s more of a 9-5 lifestyle, but in the first three years of the chemistry education I found the most helpful thing was to try to do the work almost as soon as it’s set.
 It’s very tempting to leave it right before the deadline, but it’s never worth it (especially as two days of the week are essentially wiped out because of labs).
 Chemistry is genuinely very demanding, both in terms of difficulty and amount of work, but it’s definitely possible to do everything social you want to do if you manage your time well!

 Also, knowing when to ask for help!
 It’s incredibly important to remember that you don’t have to do a degree alone - tutors, graduate mentors, and peers are all there to help!